 An automated process is performed as a consistent workflow, whose steps follow each other systematically until a standard outcome is reached every time.
 That’s why automation is a clever shortcut for standardization.

-Of course, particular changes can be made for each individual workflow.
-But, in principle, harmonization is one of the key benefits of automating a process.
+Of course, particular changes can be made for each individual business workflow.
+But, in principle, harmonization is one of the key benefits of automation in business.
 No critical steps can be missed, and no document can get lost.

 Alongside standardization, each phase of an automated process is always recorded in an audit trail.
 That makes it possible to: